snicker02/Catoptron3D/README.md

 reads `README.md`, so — like the README — **the `examples/` folder has to be deployed** for them to load.

+**The panel shows the file's own numbers.** The parser used to fold each xform's variation amount into its affine — arithmetically equivalent, and useless to edit from: an xform the file gives as offset (1, -1) with amount 0.5 appeared in the panel as translation 0 and amount 1.
+The amount now stays with the variation, where the shader applies it anyway, and **Move** shows the TOTAL translation, the file's own offset plus any edit.
+The edit is still stored separately, so `reset edits` restores the file exactly.

+One consequence worth knowing: contractivity is a property of the EFFECTIVE map, so the import check multiplies the affine's norm by the amount.
+Testing the bare affine reported every xform of a perfectly good 0.5 flame as non-contractive.

 **The transform editor.** Flame IFS has its own tab beside the fold stack, with a card per
 transform: enable, duplicate, delete, and per-transform scale / rotate XYZ / move XYZ.
 Each card shows its resolved contraction and flags any transform that has reached 1.0, because a